vmware/photon/docs/features.md

 - It manages packages with an open source, yum-compatible package manager called tdnf for Tiny DNF.

     Tdnf keeps the operating system as small as possible while preserving yum's robust package-management capabilities.
 On Photon OS, tdnf is the default package manager for installing new packages.
 It is a C implementation of the DNF package manager.

+- It provides Gnu Bash, a modern version of the classic Bourne Shell.